aradhana14nov/MariaDB-Operator-Playground/tutorials/create-instance.md

 kubectl create -f MariaDBserver.yaml -n my-mariadb-operator-app
 ```

 This CR will create a database called `test-db`, along with user credentials.
 The Server image name is mentioned in "image" parameter.
 MariaDB Database uses external location on host to store all Database files.
 This location is default set to `/mnt/data` from MariaDB CR file.
+As Database will be stored at location: '/mnt/data'.These location should exists before applying the CR.

 #### Verify MariaDB Deployment